DalekIRC/no-services/README.md

 ## Commands
 Below is a list of commands which have been implemented so far and any plans regarding the future.

-### REGISTER
+### Account Registration
-Following the [Account Registration IRCv3 specification](https://ircv3.net/specs/extensions/account-registration), you can register an account with the following syntax:
+Following the [Account Registration IRCv3 specification](https://ircv3.net/specs/extensions/account-registration), you can register an account using `/REGISTER` with the following syntax:
 ```
 /REGISTER <account name> <email address> <password>
 ```